eddie-energy/architecture/arc42/architectural-constraints/architectural-constraints.md

 constraints and conventions (e.g. programming or versioning guidelines, documentation or naming conventions) -->

 The architectural constraints included in this section limit the design decisions of the architecture of EDDIE.
 These constraints derive primarily from the Grant Agreement which defines the operation of EDDIE as agreed with the [European Commission](https://cordis.europa.eu/project/id/101069510).
-For better understanding, the constraints are divided into two categories, i.e., political constraints, and technical constraints, as shown below.
+For better understanding, the constraints are divided into two categories: technical constraints, and non-technical constraints, as shown below.

 | Constrain Category | Section |
 |-|-|